 Harley is a grey Cockapoo, and Willie is a brown Labradoodle.
 They both have a different personality.
 Willie loves attention, and always has a ball on his mouth, not for playing fetch though, but it stays on his mouth for ages.
 On our last day, he had his towel and dragged it around; He’s a funny dog.

-Harley, on the other hand, is the quiet one and always give way to Willie.
-Whenever I stroked Harley or put him on my lap, Willie will always come and demanded attention too.
+Harley, on the other hand, is the quiet one and always give in to Willie.
+Whenever I stroked Harley or put him on my lap, Willie always came and demanded attention too.
 During Christmas day, Michelle gave Harley a treat, and he took it to his kennel and holed in there guarding it against Willie for hours, not even dared to leave the post for piss or lunch.
 If it weren’t because of Zach, Michelle and Mike’s effort baiting him with bacon to steal his precious Christmas present, he would have stayed in there forever.

 On our first night in Dallas, we went to Ten50 BBQ for dinner and met Zach’s parents, Eugene and Rita.
 Aunt Lona was also there, and it was a lovely gathering.
 There were plenty of craft beers to choose from, and food choices were great too.
 The meat I had was tender and delicious.